Buddhist cosmology: Heavens

 The following four worlds are bounded planes, each 80,000 yojanas square, which float in the air above the top of Mount Sumeru.
-Although all of the worlds inhabited by devas (that is, all the worlds down to the Cāturmahārājikakāyika world and sometimes including the Asuras) are sometimes called "heavens".
+Although all of the worlds inhabited by devas (that is, all the worlds down to the Cāturmahārājakāyika world and sometimes including the Asuras) are sometimes called "heavens".
 These devas enjoy aesthetic pleasures, long life, beauty, and certain powers.
 Anyone who has led a wholesome life can be born in them.

 Higher Heavens (Higher Kama Loka)

 These devas live in four heavens that float in the air, leaving them free from contact with the strife of the lower world.
 In the Western sense of the word "heaven", the term best applies to the four worlds listed below: